 Interesting Facts about Sweet Potatoes

-- Researchers have long been aware of sporamins—storage proteins in sweet potato—but only recently has research shown some of their special antioxidant properties.
-The potential health benefits of the sweet potato sporamins in helping prevent oxidative damage to our cells should not be surprising since sweet potatoes produce sporamins whenever subjected to physical damage to help promote healing.
+Researchers have long been aware of sporamins—storage proteins in sweet potato—but only recently has research shown some of their special antioxidant properties.
+The potential health benefits of the sweet potato sporamins in helping prevent oxidative damage to our cells is not surprising since sweet potatoes produce sporamins whenever subjected to physical damage to help promote healing.

 - 7 grams fiber per serving